Nuclear reactor safety system: Automatic depressurization system

-The Automatic Depressurization System (ADS) consists of a series of valves which open to vent steam several feet under the surface of a large pool of liquid water (known as the wetwell or torus) in pressure suppression type containments (typically used in boiling water reactor designs), or directly into the primary containment structure in other types of containments, such as large-dry or ice-condenser containments (typically used in pressurized water reactor designs).
+The Automatic Depressurization System (ADS) consists of a series of valves which open to vent steam several feet under the surface of a large pool of liquid water (known as the wetwell, torus or suppression pool) in pressure suppression type containments (typically used in boiling water reactor designs), or directly into the primary containment structure in other types of containments, such as large-dry or ice-condenser containments (typically used in pressurized water reactor designs).
 The actuation of these valves depressurizes the reactor vessel and allows lower pressure coolant injection systems to function, which have very large capacities in comparison to the high pressure systems.
 Some depressurization systems are automatic in function, while others may require operators to manually activate them.
-In pressurized water reactors with large dry or ice condenser containments, the valves of the system are called Pilot operated release valves.
+In pressurized water reactors with large dry or ice condenser containments, the valves of the system are called Pilot-operated relief valves.

+Steam relief valve

+The Relief valves also known as Pressure Relief Valve (PRV) or Safety Relief Valve (SRV) are part of a group of valves that can be used in case of a reactor overpressure or during transition between normal operation mode and shutdown to reduce the pressure in the reactor vessel or in the steam lines.
+These valves usually discharge steam into the wetwell (which condensates) as mentioned above for the Automatic Depressurization System (ADS) which discharges also in the wetwell.

 Low pressure coolant injection system

 An LPCI is an emergency system which consists of a pump that injects a coolant into the reactor vessel once it has been depressurized.
-In some nuclear power plants an LPCI is a mode of operation of a residual heat removal system, also known as an RHR or RHS but is generally is called LPCI.
+In some nuclear power plants an LPCI is a mode of operation of a residual heat removal system, also known as an RHR or RHS but is generally called LPCI.
 It is also not a stand-alone valve or system.